albert-decatur/dotfiles/dpkg.md

 mtpaint # crazy simple GUI image editor
 #cmatrix # dumb and fun
 #ninvaders # fun but not dumb
+#flpsed # a WYSIWYG PDF and postscript editor

 ### command line web browsers
 w3m # maybe you prefer the browser "links"